Norton Motorcycle Company: Norton-Villiers

 In 1966 AMC became insolvent and was reformed as Norton-Villiers, part of Manganese Bronze Holdings.

 The 750 Norton Atlas was noted for its vibration.
 Rather than change engines Norton decided to change the frame, and the isolastic-framed Norton Commando 750 was the result.

 In 1967 the Commando prototype was shown at the Earls Court Show in November, and introduced as a production model for 1968.
 Its styling, innovative isolastic frame and powerful engine made it an appealing package.
 The Commando easily outperformed contemporary Triumph and BSA twins and was the most powerful and best-handling British motorcycle of its day.
 The isolastic frame made it much smoother than the Atlas.
 It used rubber bushings to isolate the engine and swing arm from the frame, forks, and rider.
 However, as the steel-shims incorporated in the Isolastic bearings wore, often from rusting, the bike became prone to poor handling: fishtailing in high-speed turns.

 The "Combat" engine was released in January 1972 with a twin roller bearing crank, 10:1 compression and developing 65 bhp at 6,500 rpm.
 Reliability immediately suffered, with frequent and early crank-shaft main-bearing failures, sometimes leading to broken crankshafts.
 Older engines had used one ball-bearing main bearing and one roller bearing main bearing but the Combat engine featured two roller bearings in a mistaken belief that this would strengthen the bottom-end to cope with the higher power-output.
 Instead the resultant crank-bending caused the rollers to "dig-in" to the races, causing rapid failure.
 This fragility was particularly obvious when measured against the reliability of contemporary Japanese machines.
 This problem was solved initially by a special roller bearing of 'superblend' fame later in 1972.
 This was superseded by a standard high capacity roller bearing early in 1973.

+In April 1973 an 8.5:1 compression 828 cc "850" engine was released with German FAG SuperBlend bearings.
+These, featuring slightly barrel-shaped rollers, had been introduced on late model 750 cc engines to cure the Combat engine's problems of crank-flex and the consequent digging-in to the bearing-surface of the initial cylindrical bearing rollers.
+This model produced 51 bhp at 6,250 rpm but the stated power does not give a true picture of the engine performance because increased torque seemed to make up for the reduced horsepower.

 The Commando was offered in several different styles: the standard street model, a pseudo-scrambler with upswept pipes and the Interstate, packaged as a tourer.
-Electric start was introduced on the Mark III in 1974.
-Sales were respectable but the company declined financially and became insolvent in 1975.
-In 1976 a Norton with a US-flag theme on the tank could be purchased for US$1,976.